 At HPU, you’ll always have what you need at the tips of your fingers.
 Have a question?
 There’s an app for that.

+Street tacos or mac and cheese bowls, anyone?
 Midweek Meet Up Food Truck events are held at a different location each week.
 At these weekly block parties, students enjoy free live music, meet new friends, explore their beautiful campus and try a taste of local cuisine.
-From BBQ to tacos and more, enjoy these special meals on wheels with your friends!
-You can’t go wrong with any of our 16 other campus dining locations, but it’s still great to mix it up from time to time.
+From BBQ to funnel cakes and more, enjoy these special meals on wheels with your friends!
+You can’t go wrong with any of our 21 other campus dining locations, but it’s still great to mix it up from time to time.
 Plus, what day isn’t better with music?

 Derby Day is a celebration of the start of the school year held in the fall where food, fun and games are offered on the Gene and Jane Kester International Promenade.
 You can enjoy roasted corn, tug-of-war, volleyball, water slides, obstacle courses and much more.
 Our Earth Day celebration also welcomes local vendors and organizations to share fresh and sustainable food, information about local wildlife including a petting zoo and other environmentally friendly practices.
 Both foster outdoor events where students can enjoy HPU’s inspiring campus, beautiful North Carolina weather and fellowship with their classmates.

 Fraternities and sororities offer exceptional opportunities for leadership development, philanthropic service and lifelong friendships!
-Register for fall recruitment to find your fit in Greek Life!
+HPU is home to 17 nationally recognized fraternities and sororities operating chapters on campus that set high standards for their members to achieve.
+Save this link and plan to register for fall recruitment to find your fit in Greek Life!

 Students of many traditions foster their faith at HPU, and the Chapel and Religious Life Office is here to support and encourage them.